nukeolay/display_metrics/README.md

 Flutter plugin that provides display metrics such as real screen resolution, physical display size, ppi, diagonal.
 Also it contains BuildContext extension to transform inches & centimeters into Flutter logical pixels.

-*Does not work on iOS versions below 13

 ## Features

 * Get real screen resolution, display size (inches) and PPI